Zubax/zubax_documentation_portal/0 Products/40 Zubax Babel/0 Main Page.md

 It is recommended to execute `cfg list` afterwards to check if the value was updated.

 * `cfg save` - save the current configuration into the non-volatile memory.
+With firmware v1.1 this command became redundant and it should no longer be invoked manually, because configuration parameters are saved into the non-volatile memory automatically upon modification.

 * `cfg erase` - remove the stored configuration from the non-volatile memory.
 Next restart will reset all parameters to defaults.